pinterest/pymemcache/docs/getting_started.rst

    know about errors from memcache, and make sure you have some other way to detect memcache server failures.
- - Unless you have a known reason to do otherwise, use the provided serializer in `pymemcache.serde.python_memcache_pickle_serde` for any de/serialization of objects
+ - Unless you have a known reason to do otherwise, use the provided serializer in `pymemcache.serde.pickle_serde` for any de/serialization of objects.

 ..
 WARNING::